Palazzo Ginori: History

 The Ginori family has lived at this site since the 15th century.
 Baccio Bandinelli lived and died in this house adjacent to the Ginori, now incorporated with the palace.
 The Ginori descended from a notary who came to Florence from Calenzano, in the Val di Marino, in 1304, and lived close to here.
-His son Gino benvenuto was the first of 26 Priors of Florence, born to this family and from him they took their name.
-Piero his grandson, was in 1423 the first Gonfalonier of five such officials born to this family.
+His son, Gino Benvenuto, was the first of 26 Priors of Florence, born to this family, and from him, they took their name.
+Piero, his grandson, became the first Gonfalonier in 1423, one of five such officials born to this family.

 From this family also descended the Senator Carlo Ginori (died 1757) who founded a porcelain factory at Doccia near Florence in 1740.